CluedIn-io/CluedIn.Documentation/_docs/91-Developer-Portal/110-Object_Model/Vocabulary Values.md

 The allowed list is useful in times where you know the exhaustive list of values that you are allowed to have, such as country codes, dial codes and more.
 Most Vocabulary Keys will only need to map a not allowed list, due to the nature of not being able to guess what all the possible permutations of values are.

 These lists can be managed in the Data Catalog where you can see the distribution of all values currently in the system.
 Using the + or - buttons, you can add these to the allowed or not allowed list.
 If you leave catalog values without being on a list, by default CluedIn will process them as normal.
 If source systems are sending data through with values that exist on the allowed list, this will add to the overall integrity quality metric of that source system.
-If it is the opposite and the values continue to come through on the not-allowed list, this will not affect the integrity quality metric as it is quite normal that source systems handle data differenetly.
+If it is the opposite and the values continue to come through on the not-allowed list, this will not affect the integrity quality metric as it is quite normal that source systems handle data differently.

 In the profile section of the user interface, you will be able to see your data in a tabular view and the heuristics and histograms of values per "field" that don't comply to an allowed list or are on the not allowed list.
 This can help give an indication of the quality of data.

 Allowed and not allowed values can be statically entered.
 You can specify these as ranges, individual values or simple rules e.g. "cannot be larger than 15" or "must be hubspot.dealAmount x 12".

-The Profile section is run in realtime and hence as soon as a value is detected as not allowed, it will populate this in the quarantine and that particular record will be queued separately for resolution.
+The Profile section is run in real-time and hence as soon as a value is detected as not allowed, it will populate this in the quarantine and that particular record will be queued separately for resolution.
 It can also be configured that only the property that has the non-allowed value will be queued, the rest of the record will be processed.
 When the resolution has been made in the quarantine section, it will show the lineage that the record came from the source AND that it was then resolved in the quarantine section.

 For more complex rules such as relationship requirements or exceptions e.g. "Person cannot be connected to Contact Directly" then please see the developer section on how to implement IQuarantineRule.